AdobeDocs/experience-manager-learn.en/help/assets/overview.md

    </a>
    <div>
       <a href="./analytics/asset-insights-launch-tutorial-setup.md">
-      <strong>Getting Started with AEM Asset Insights using Launch, By Adobe</strong>
+      <strong>Using AEM Asset Insights with Launch, By Adobe</strong>
       </a>
    </div>
    <p>
-      <em>In this multi part video series, we walk through the setup and configuration of Asset Insights for Experience Manager deployed via Launch By Adobe.</em>
+      <em>Setup and configure Asset Insights for Experience Manager deployed via Launch By Adobe.</em>
    <p>
 </td>
 <td>